sulis-hpc/sulis-hpc.github.io/index.markdown

 ---

 <div class="sbplaceholder">
-Documentation for the Sulis service is located at [sulis-hpc.github.io](https://sulis-hpc.github.io/).
+Documentation for the Sulis service is located at <a href="https://sulis-hpc.github.io/">sulis-hpc.github.io</a>.

 Search and navigation links will redirect to that site.
 </div>